Mastering Sales During a Crisis

 “The question most are pondering is this, how do you sell without selling? “

 Make the Commitment

-Many say it’s not possible, but I can attest, it is very possible.
-If you truly want to maintain and even grow your portfolio, there is no better time than now to master this process.
+Many say it’s impossible, but I can attest it is very likely.
+If you genuinely want to maintain and even grow your portfolio, there is no better time than now to master this process.
 It begins by fully committing to the process.

 Good afternoon.
 I hope you are staying safe.
-I am calling to check in with local merchants, and see how they are handling the current situation.
+I am calling to check in with local merchants and see how they handle the current situation.

 Good Afternoon.
 I hope this finds you and your family safe.
 Times are tough.
-I am calling merchants I know just to see how they are handling the situation, and how I might be able to help.
+I am calling merchants I know to see how they are handling the situation and how I might be able to help.